 The 270th Step Up

-Certainly, the Sette 30 AP is a fantastic grinder especially at its price-point, but if you want to take your espresso even further you'll want to take a look at the Sette 270, priced at $349.
-All of the features that make the Sette 30 AP a solid buy are also present in the Sette 270, and the extra $130 will net you some marked benefits.
+Certainly, the Sette 30 AP is a fantastic grinder especially at its price-point, but if you want to take your espresso even further you'll want to take a look at the Sette 270.
+All of the features that make the Sette 30 AP a solid buy are also present in the Sette 270, and the money will net you some marked benefits.
 First, the burr carrier and portafilter hooks are metal.
 The hooks can rotate and you won't need to remove them to make any adjustments.
 By rotating the hooks, you'll have room to place the included ground coffee bin, as well as Pour Over brewers like the Hario V60.

 More practically, however, are the nine micro adjustments available to the Sette 270, which is also how the grinder got its name.
 With the 30 macro settings combined with these micro adjustments, you'll leap from 30 settings to essentially 270.
 I say "essentially" because these micro adjustments are actually stepless, which provides a huge amount of room for preference.
 You can really find the sweet spot, now.
 All you need to tinker with after that is grind time, and the Sette 270 can save up to three different grind times you can freely switch between using dedicated buttons on the grinder's face.
 The Sette 270 is even more of an espresso specialist than the Sette 30 AP, and by a wide margin.
 This may even be enough for you, but if you're nuts about coffee like us, keep reading.